gregory-m/nanit/docs/developer-notes.md

 Mobile clients start sending keep-alive packets after 1s and then every 20s.
 I have not yet experienced connection close with this strategy.

+On Nanit servers there are 2 websocket endpoints, 1 for camera (`wss://api.nanit.com/focus/cameras/{camera_uid}/connect`) and 1 for users (`wss://api.nanit.com/focus/cameras/{camera_uid}/user_connect`).
+Both seem to bve using the same protobuf, but each is accepting different subset of requests.

 ## Authorization

 There seems to be quite mess in request authorization.
 Probably caused by API being backed by multiple microservices.